-It is necessary to use a shielded power supply cable.
+Note: It is necessary to use a shielded power supply cable.
 You can than use the "shield contact" on the connector which has GND contact to the camera housing.
 This is essential for any use.
-If not done and camera is destroyed due to Radio Magnetic Interference (RMI) WARRANTY is void!
+If not done and camera is destroyed due to Radio magnetic Interference (RMI) WAR-RANTY is void!

-- Operating temperature Spec: -10 to +40 °C In order to keep dark current low.
-To achieve 9 optical Bit, operation at 25 °C max. is recommended. - Power: US/UK and European line adapter can be delivered.
-Otherwise use +10 to +25V DC with filtered and stabilized power supply. - Shock is tested: About 60 g in 6 ms. Vibration test is 10 g in 6 ms - RoHS: All cameras comply with the recommendation of the European Union concerning RoHS Rules.
+Operating temperature Spec: -10 - +40C.
+In order to keep dark current low.
+To achieve 9 optical bits, operation at 25° max. is recommended.
+Power US/UK and European line adapter can be delivered.
+Otherwise use +12V DC with filtered and stabilized power supply.
+Shock test About 30 g in 6 ms Vibration test 10 g in 6 ms

+RoHS: All cameras comply with the recommendation of the European Union concerning RoHS Rules.

-12.6 Spectral response curves
+12.3 Spectral response curves